 Fullmer was nothing if not incredibly strong and tough.
 His huge neck and shoulder muscles made him appear bull-like, primordial, and allowed him to absorb tremendous punishment.
-In his 40 fight career he had never been stopped.
-So it was a shock when, like a bolt from the blue, Robinson feinted a right hand and then struck with a short left hook to Fullmer’s jaw that instantly ended the fight.
+In forty fights he had never been stopped.
+So it was a shock when, like a bolt from the blue, Robinson feinted a right hand and then struck with a short left hook to the champion’s jaw that instantly ended the fight.
 Fullmer pitched to the canvas and rolled over, attempted to rise, but then fell on his face as the referee finished the count.
-It would be the only time in a 64 fight Hall of Fame career, including two more clashes with Sugar Ray, that Fullmer would be knocked out.
+It would be the one and only time in a 64 fight Hall of Fame career, including two more clashes with Sugar Ray, that Fullmer would be knocked out.

 Robinson had won the middleweight championship for a record-setting fourth time but also added a new chapter to his legend, for the left hook that put Fullmer on “Queer Street” was delivered with such perfect leverage and timing, in such a correct and compact manner, and with such outstanding results, that it came to be known as the “The Perfect Punch.”
-It was of course fitting that the closest thing to a perfect boxer the sport had ever seen would be the man to land the legendary clout.
+And it was of course fitting that the man many regard as the closest thing to a perfect boxer the sport has ever seen would land such a legendary clout.

 – Michael Carbert